At-Most-Once Dispatch Guarantee

 Boundary

-Kaal guarantees at-most-once scheduler dispatch per (key, fire_time) under the documented model.
+Kaal guarantees at-most-once scheduler dispatch per (key, fire_time) for recurring work and at-most-once dispatch per job_id for delayed work under the documented model.
+Delayed jobs are deleted from storage before dispatch is attempted, so a failure after claim is treated as lost work and must be handled operationally or by the job producer.
 Exactly-once effects in external systems still depend on the job’s own idempotency handling.